lawsocsg/lawsoc-clinic-manual/docs/bankruptcy-and-insolvency.md

 self-petition.
 The procedure for a debtor’s bankruptcy application is covered in Sections 134 – 146 of the Bankruptcy Rules.

-A step-by-step explanation can also be viewed online [86]_.
+A step-by-step explanation can also be viewed online[^5].

 In order to file a bankruptcy application, debtor must complete the following documents:

 a.
 Originating Summons (Debtor’s Bankruptcy Application)
 b.
 Supporting Affidavit (Bankruptcy)
 c.
 Affidavit Verifying the Statement of Affairs
 d.
 Statement of Affairs
 e.
-Supporting Affidavit [Bankruptcy – Debt Repayment Scheme (DRS) applies or DRS does not apply (see Section E of the Supreme Court Guide on Bankruptcy Proceedings in the High Court, see link above), whichever Affidavit is applicable]
+Supporting Affidavit \[Bankruptcy – Debt Repayment Scheme (DRS)
+    applies or DRS does not apply (see Section E of the Supreme Court Guide on Bankruptcy Proceedings in the High Court, see link above), whichever Affidavit is applicable\]

 If you require assistance in completing the Statement of Affairs, you may bring your bank statements and other relevant documents to the IPTO